 2. The Braided Updo

 Don't let this image fool you—I'm generally terrible at braids.
 This is straight-up the *only* one I can do.
 This is a Dutch braid, which is like an inside-out French braid (here's a really great easy tutorial to follow), which I create on both sides of my head until I get lazy and then switch to a regular braid until I reach the back of my head.
 Then I either pin down the ends or secure them into little pigtails or a low pony.
 Then I yank on the loops of the braid to make them nice and fat, and pull out a few face-framing tendrils in front.
 This hairstyle works great to hide dirty hair, but you could also totally wear it to a formal event, especially if you dress it up with some flowers or a hair accessory in back.
+It actually holds better with some grit and dirtiness, so if my hair happens to be clean, I'll spray it with some of this Drybar's Triple Sec shown below.
+(But good old dry Shampoo works too!)

 3. The Proper Curl